 The Grand Chamber of the Supreme Court (GC Supreme Court) is a new phenomenon for Ukraine (after all, it has been functioning for only six years), but many supreme courts in the world have similar large chambers.
 They function in the European Court of Human Rights (17 judges) and the Court of Justice of the European Union (15 judges).

 The Grand Chamber of the Ukrainian Supreme Court has 21 judges - five judges from each cassation court and the chairman of the Supreme Court ex officio.
 Judges are elected by the meeting of judges of the relevant court of cassation for a period of three years.
-The Assembly has no right to recall judges.
+The Assembly does not have the right to recall judges.
 Each judge can serve in the OP for no more than two consecutive terms.

 This formula ensures maximum independence of the Chamber and minimizes (although does not eliminate) external influence on it, and also contributes to the preservation of “historical memory,” which is important for the stability and unity of the practice of the Supreme Court.